tkotosz/BehatMagento2Extension/README.md

 In order to achieve this we can use a custom Magento area where we can easily replace dependencies during our test run.

-To do this we need to 2 things:
+To do this we need to do 3 things:
 1. Configure a new test area in Magento
 2. Define our custom DI configuration
 3. Configure this test area in our Behat suite configuration